aelmasry/nyt-article-explorer/README.md

 # NYT Article Explorer

-A web application that allows users to search and explore New York Times articles, with features for saving favorites and user authentication.
+Use of the following API:
+New York Times Developer API “https://developer.nytimes.com/” to allow users to search, view, and save favorite articles.
+This task is designed to simulate a real-world backend project suitable for mobile integration and web.

 ## Features